barrucadu/memo.barrucadu.co.uk/memos/self-organisation.markdown

 sure I don't forget about, and I can't deal with it straight away, I'll make a card for it anyway.

-I've found Trello works better for me for this than [org-mode][] did: the latter is very powerful, which makes it hard to use consistently;
+I used to use [org-mode][] for this, but I've found I personally am more productive with Trello.  [org-mode][] is very powerful, and so I felt I needed to tinker with it to come up with a *perfect* system, which in practice just meant I spent more time fiddling with *how I tracked things* than *actually doing things*.
+Trello is much more limited.

-Trello is much more limited, so consistency is easy.
-It's also nice to have the board visualisation, so I can see at a glance how much stuff I have to do.
+It's also nice to have the board visualisation, so I can see the state of everything at a glance.

 The rest of my process is now more complex than it was when I first started, but even just having "To Do", "Doing", "Waiting / Blocked",